linode/docs/docs/guides/tools-reference/tools/how-to-grep-for-text-in-files/index.md

 keywords: ["grep", "search", "files", "filtering", "regular expressions"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 aliases: ['/tools-reference/how-to-grep-for-text-in-files/','/tools-reference/search-and-filter-text-with-grep/','/tools-reference/tools/how-to-grep-for-text-in-files/','/linux-tools/common-commands/grep/']
-modified: 2018-02-01
+modified: 2021-02-02
 modified_by:
   name: Linode
-og_description: “Learn how to use Grep for practical applications including filtering log files and finding strings in text files and streams.”
+og_description: “An extensive guide on how to grep for text in files in Unix based systems.
+Understand search, match, and advanced regex to grep for text in files.”
 published: 2010-06-30
 title: How to Grep for Text in Files
 external_resources: